 Sl.
-No. Preceding Financial Year Amount transferred to Unspent CSR Account under section 135 (6) (in ₹) Amount spent in the reporting Financial Year (in ₹) Amount transferred to any fund specified under Schedule VII as per section 135(6), if any 1 Name of the Fund Amount (in ₹) Date of transfer.
+No. Preceding Financial Year.
+Amount transferred to Unspent CSR Account under section 135 (6) (in ₹.)
+Amount spent in the reporting Financial Year (in ₹.)
+Amount tran under Sched Amount remaining to be spent in succeeding financial years. (in ₹.)
+1 Name of the Fund Amount (in ₹) Date of transfer.
 Nil Nil Nil Nil Nil Nil Nil